ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Each client must be addressed by a unique identifier, given by `client_id`.

-### Hidden identity {#client-ip}
+### Client identifying information {#client-ip}

-Throughout this document, we assume that the Client identity (such as its IP address, and other similar characteristics) is not tracked and stored by the Server.
-This is because it is  trivial for a Server to track the redemption patterns of a Client over the lifetime of the identity that it uses.

-Client's cannot monitor whether a Server is doing this.
-If a Client needs stricter assurances, then it should consider using an anonymity-preserving tools to interact with Servers, such as Tor.
-Such tools can be used to hide the Client identity across multiple interactions.
+Privacy properties of this protocol do not take into account other possibly identifying information available in an implementation, such as a client's IP address.
+Servers which monitor IP addresses may use this to track client redemption patterns over time.
+Clients cannot check whether servers monitor such identifying information.
+Thus, clients SHOULD minimize or remove identifying information where possible, e.g., by using anonymity-preserving tools such as Tor to interact with Servers.

 ## Global configuration store {#ecosystem-config}